JamesPabon11/Just-Another-Day-Part-2/README.md

 ### 🚩 Flag 3: How They Came In

 MITRE Techniques: T1021.001
-Remote Services: Remote Desktop Protocol
+🔸Remote Services: Remote Desktop Protocol

 Scenario Context: